Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this article we have derived a factorization formula for boosted off-shell top-antitop pair production in $e^+e^-$ annihilation in the double resonant region where the top decays semileptonically and the $b$-jet invariant mass is small.
+The antitop decays hadronically and is treated inclusively.
 The factorization does not rely on on-shell and asymptotic intermediate top quarks or the approximation of the narrow width limit.
 The double resonant region is defined by cuts on the invariant masses $M_{t,\bar t}$ of the top and antitop hemispheres around the top quark mass, $|M_{t,\bar t}-m_t|<\Delta M_{t\bar t}$, and is thus determined from a measurement.
-The hemispheres are defined with respect to the events' thrust axis and the $b$-jet is defined by clustering all hadrons in the top hemisphere.
+The hemispheres are defined with respect to the events' thrust axis and include the lepton momenta, and the $b$-jet is defined by clustering all hadrons in the top hemisphere yielding a jet with a large radius.
 The factorization formula, which we derived using Soft-Collinear-Effective-Theory and boosted Heavy-Quark-Effective-Theory, allows to describe all differential observables that can be constructed from the leptons and the $b$-jet 4-momenta, and to sum all large logarithms that arise from the hierachy of scales $Q=E_{cm}\gg m_t\gg \sqrt{m_t(M_{t,\bar t}-m_t)}\sim M_{j_b}\gg M_{t,\bar t}-m_t\gtrsim \Gamma_t > \Lambda_{\rm QCD}$.
 These scales represent all possible dynamical scales governing the process and the observables one can construct from the momenta of the $b$-jet and the leptons coming from the top quark decay.
 The factorization is based on the separation of four distinct QCD radiation modes which cannot interfere in the kinematic regime we consider: the soft radiation in either one of the top and the antitop rest frames (called top-ultra-collinear and antitop-ultra-collinear, respectively), large-angle-soft radiation in the $e^+e^-$ c.m.\ frame and hard-collinear radiation associated to the $b$-jet.
 Our factorization formula represents a combination of previously established factorizations for the inclusive double hemisphere invariant mass distributions in the resonance regions and hadron inclusive semileptonic heavy meson decays in the endpoint region.
 For the consistent combination, a particular emphasis has to be put on the frame-dependence of the momentum variables involved in the factorization such that the top decay phase space can be treated in the $e^+e^-$ c.m.\ or the top hemisphere rest frame.